-The PF - High Dividend Fund invests in shares, and may therefore be subject to significant fluctuations in value.
-This requires a high risk appetite and capacity.
+The PF - ESG Capital Gain Strategy Fund invests in shares through target funds and real estate, and may therefore be subject to significant fluctuations in value.
+This requires a corresponding degree of risk appetite and capacity.
 The value of a unit may fall below the purchase price.
-The fund can invest indirectly in assets with low liquidity, the saleability of which may be limited in difficult market conditions.
+The value of a unit may be influenced by currency fluctuations.
 The fund can use derivatives that can help reduce investment risks, or lead to additional risks (e.g. the risk of the counterparty going bankrupt).
 The fund is subject to risks due to operational or human errors that may occur at the capital management company or depository, or with other third parties.
 Every fund has its own specific risks.
 You can find more details on the fund and the risks involved in the Key Information Document (PRIIP KID), the leaflet and the brochure "Risks Involved in Trading Financial Instruments".